top of page

 Porcelain Plates Collection

-Her poetic porcelain plates examine and reimagine the history of art in a way that values women, not only in body, but in wholeness, power, and love.
-Focusing on the narrative qualities of art-making, Hodge weaves stories into the clay which are both personal and universal.
+Her poetic porcelain plates examine and reimagine the history of art in a way that values women not only in body, but in wholeness, power, and love.
+Focusing on the narrative qualities of art-making, she weaves stories into the clay that are both personal and universal.

 In light of her

-The three series that make up my thesis show all center around the woman as an art historical trope who becomes a contemporary archetype of tenderness and tenacity with her own narrative.
-The tradition of the woman as muse or object is questioned and turned upside down as I give my women the position of subject, i.e. the position of power.
-The jars which uphold pairs of women are the ultimate overturn of male dominance as I remove and replace all male characters from famous artworks with women.
+The three series that make up her thesis show all center around the woman as an art historical trope who becomes a contemporary archetype of tenderness and tenacity with her own narrative.
+The tradition of the woman as muse or object is questioned and turned upside down as she gives her women the position of subject, i.e., the position of power.
+The jars, which uphold pairs of women, are the ultimate overturn of male dominance as she removes and replaces all male characters from famous artworks with women.
 The couples care for one another and are so consumed in their connection that the viewer is ignored.
-They do not exist for the viewer’s fantasy because their desires are already filled.
-Through these three bodies of work, I create archival objects which combine to build a narrative of women’s power, based on the Love Ethic, as discussed by bell hooks in her book, All About Love.
-Further, notions of power are investigated in tandem with Mary Follett’s writings on power, which delineate Western conception as power-over, and the feminist ideal as power-with.
+They do not exist for the viewer’s fantasy because their desires are already fulfilled.
+Through these three bodies of work, she creates archival objects which combine to build a narrative of women’s power, based on the Love Ethic, as discussed by bell hooks in her book, All About Love.
+Furthermore, notions of power are investigated in tandem with Mary Follett’s writings on power, which delineate Western conception as power-over, and the feminist ideal as power-with.

 Unsung Muses Series